 Gavin P. Johnson

-Gavin was born and raised in southeast Louisiana, but currently lives in Columbus, OH, with his dogs, Bowie and Archie.
-He is a first generation college student.
+Gavin was born and raised in southeast Louisiana, but currently lives in east Texas, with his partner, Aaron, and two long-haired dachshunds, Bowie and Archie.
+He is a proud first generation college graduate.